BeyondMicroControl/AsciiCAD/docs/AsciiCAD_User_Manual.md

 ### Free
 Place individual characters on the grid.
-- Choose a character (often via a picker organized by categories).
+- Choose a character (often via a picker organised by categories).
 - Click or drag to place repeatedly.
 - Useful for: symbols, junction markers, custom glyphs, annotations.